 When you receive any vaccination, you will be asked to wait 20 minutes so medical treatment can be given if anaphylaxis occurs.

 If you have any questions, please talk to your GP or healthcare provider.
 There are also several websites with information about HPV and the vaccine

-The vaccine available for immunisation against HPV was changed in 2017.
-Gardasil 9, which has replaced Gardasil, now covers HPV types 31, 33, 45, 52 and 58 which collectively are responsible for 20% of genital and oropharyngeal cancers.
+The vaccine available was changed in 2017.
+Gardasil 9 replaced Gardasil and covers HPV types 31, 33, 45, 52 and 58, which collectively are responsible for 20% of genital and oropharyngeal cancers.
 This increases the rate of cover of oncogenic HPV types to approximately 90%.
-Read more about Gardasil 9
+Read more about Gardasil 9.